 Emrys is sponsored by the Phillips 66 Wood River Refinery.

 Bandit“Bandit,” an Osprey, was found in Granite City in mid-October 2013 and most likely was injured after flying into a power line which resulted in a debilitating separated shoulder.
-Ospreys are notoriously picky eaters in captivity and are rarely able to be used in educational displays, but this youngster seems to have adjusted well.
+Ospreys are notoriously picky eaters in captivity and are rarely seen in educational displays, but this youngster seems to have adjusted well.

 Bandit is available for Sponsorship through our Guardian Program.

 Cirrus"Cirrus" is a light-phase Red-tailed Hawk admitted in early 2018 as a juvenile from Scott Air Force Base.
 She has a clean wrist amputation from an unknown source.
 She will reside at TreeHouse and is an education program ambassador.